Edgewater, Alabama

 Edgewater is a census-designated place in Jefferson County, Alabama, United States.
 It is northeast from the Birmingham suburb of Pleasant Grove.
-Its population was 883 at the 2010 census.
+As of the 2020 census, Edgewater had a population of 746.
 This area was damaged by tornadoes on April 15, 1956 and April 8, 1998.
 The 1998 tornado was rated F5 on the Fujita scale.

 History

 Edgewater was originally built as a company town by Tennessee Coal, Iron and Railroad Company.

 Geography

-Edgewater is located at (33.523106, -86.956525).

 According to the U.S. Census Bureau, the CDP has a total area of 1.2 sqmi, of which 1.2 sqmi is land and 0.04 sqmi (1.67%) is water.

 Demographics

 Edgewater was initially listed on the 1950 U.S. Census as an unincorporated community.
-It did not appear again until 2000 when it was designated a CDP (Census Designated Place).
+It did not appear again until 2000 when it was designated a census designated place created out of part of the Minor CDP.